-- Items over $150 (non-consumable) need a Mat-Su Central School ID Tag (We track some equipment less than $150)
+- Equipment over $150 (non-consumable) needs a Mat-Su Central School ID Tag (We track some equipment less than $150)

 - Internet orders do not show “paid” or how amount was paid (credit card, PayPal, etc) – Mat-Su Central School must have something documenting amount paid.

-- Copy of membership record from club / recreational facility on file for family activities
+- No copy of membership record from club / recreational facility on file for family activities

-A reimbursement is money paid back to parents out of their student’s allotment for items they have purchased out of pocket, such as curriculum, resources, supplies, etc. (as outlined in the ILP.
+A reimbursement is money paid back to parents out of their student’s allotment for items they have purchased out of pocket, such as curriculum, resources, supplies, etc. (as outlined in the ILP).

 The following guidelines must be adhered to when submitting a Request for Reimbursement through the Parent Portal:

-- Reimbursement requests can only be used for single students student (not for multiple students)
+- Reimbursement request can only be submitted for one student per request.

-- If submitting for Pre-School, please clearly indicate on description
+- If submitting for Pre-School student, please clearly indicate “preschool” in description field.

 - Each student’s request for reimbursement submission should total a minimum of $100.00, except the final reimbursement for the year, which can be less than $100.00.